Algebraic File Synchronization: Adequacy and Completeness: Update Detection

-In a command-based reconciliation solution we assume that we have two sequences of commands $A$ and $B$ that have modified a single filesystem $\FS$ yielding two different replicas $\FS_A$ and $\FS_B$ that we need to reconcile.
-While it is conceivable that the sequences would be based on a record of all operations that modified the two filesystems, in most filesystem implementations such records are not implemented, and therefore we must construct suitable sequences by comparing $\FS_A$ and $\FS_B$ to their common ancestor, $\FS$.
-This is called update detection.
+In a command-based reconciliation solution we assume that we have two sequences of commands $A$ and $B$ that have modified a single filesystem $\FS$ yielding two different replicas $\FS_1$ and $\FS_2$ which we need to reconcile.
+While it is conceivable that the sequences are based on a record of all operations that modified the two filesystems, in most filesystem implementations such records do not exist, and therefore we must construct suitable sequences by comparing $\FS_1$ (and $\FS_2$) to their common ancestor, $\FS$.
+This is called \emph{update detection.}